Here is a breakdown of how to bet the NBA Finals every year.

 The Numbers Will Change From Game to Game

 The betting odds will change from game to game.
-One reason why they will change is
+One reason why they will change is home court.
+For the spread, sportsbooks typically value a team’s home court at three points relative to neutral court.

 So when teams switch locations, the spread will shift six points in the new home team’s advantage if home court advantage is the only factor.
 The moneyline odds will also change accordingly.